Ukraine peace talks little more than a mafia-style shakedown by the US and Russia

 Ukraine peace talks have been little more than a mafia-style shakedown by the US and Russia

 Russia’s invasion of Ukraine has been powered by lies and backed up by the US.
-World affairs editor Sam Kiley in Pavlohrad in eastern Ukraine meets Putin’s Russian-speaking victims as Vladimir Zelensky calls out Trump’s ‘unfair’ treatment of his country
+World affairs editor Sam Kiley meets some of Putin’s Russian-speaking victims in Pavlohrad, eastern Ukraine, as Volodymyr Zelensky calls out Trump’s ‘unfair’ treatment of his country

-The collapse of “peace talks” between Russia and Ukraine in Geneva is a moment to be celebrated.
-But Europe’s politicians may need a stiff drink to fortify them for what is to come after Volodymyr Zelensky described what America deal-brokers were doing as “unfair”.
+The collapse of the “peace talks” in Geneva between Russia and Ukraine is a moment to be celebrated.
+But Europe’s politicians may need a stiff drink to fortify them for what is to come, after Volodymyr Zelensky described what US deal-brokers were doing as “unfair”.

 The entire process has been a mafia-style shakedown of Ukraine and her allies by the US and Russia, who have weaponised lies about the whole bloody process – from the causes of the war to the prescriptions for ending it.

-In Pavlohrad, the Big Lie for internal refugees from Russia’s “meat grinder” operations in the east is that he sent forces to rescue them from Ukrainian nationalists.
-That he sent Russian soldiers to save Russian speakers from oblivion under Kyiv.
+In Pavlohrad, the big lie for internal refugees from Russia’s “meat grinder” operations in the east is that Vladimir Putin sent forces to rescue them from Ukrainian nationalists... that he sent Russian soldiers to save Russian-speakers from the threat of oblivion meted out by Kyiv.

-Nikolai Klymenko, 56, sits wheezing on the edge of a bed in the government-run relief coordination centre in the city, an hour’s drive from the front lines.

 “I had a hole in my head you could put your finger in,” he says of his service to the Kremlin.

-Nikolai speaks Russian as a mother tongue.
-He fled Moscow’s invaders from Dobropilla in the summer, then found himself in Druzhkivka, south of Kramatorsk, as Russian missiles and drones expanded their attacks on civilians.
+Nikolai speaks Russian as his mother tongue.
+He fled Dobropillia when Moscow’s forces invaded it last summer, then found himself in Druzhkivka, south of Kramatorsk, as Russian missiles and drones expanded their attacks on civilians.

 “I ended up begging for cigarettes outside the hospital.
 So I came here,” he says.